 Yeah, and I think it's important to put this in context for a second.

-Donald Trump tonight's going to keep his word.
+Donald Trump tonight is going to keep his work.

-He is and it's important for people to remember this after all the griping in the liberal media, but the fact is Trump campaigned on appointing conservative judges.
+And it's important for people to remember this after all the griping in the liberal media, that the fact is Trump campaigned on appointing conservative judges.

 He has consistently now, for almost two years, appointed conservative judges.

-He had a list that was developed uh with the help of the Heritage Foundation and the Federalist Society and Leonard Leo of really solid uh jurists who would make great Supreme Court nominees.
+He had a list that was developed with the help of the Heritage Foundation and the Federalist Society and Leonard Leo of really solid jurists who would make great Supreme Court nominees.

-Uh he picked uh Neil Gorsuch off that particular list.
+He picked Neil Gorsuch off that particular list.

-Uh I'm confident that whoever he picks, and this is an important thing to remember, the sorts of great things.
+I'm confident that whoever he picks, this is an important thing to remember, there'll be all sorts of griping.

 Is it the right person?